Shaaali/identity-apps/docs/guides/conditional-auth/ip-based-template.md

     <tbody>
         <tr>
             <td>corpNetwork</td>
-            <td>Comma separated list of IP addresses for which two-factor authentication should apply.</td>
+            <td>Comma separated list of IP addresses.
+Two-factor authentication should apply when users log in from outside this range.</td>
         </tr>
     </tbody>
     </table>